The ATOM Report: Measuring the Open Language Model Ecosystem: Additional RAM Details

 \section{Additional RAM Details}

-The top-10 model download counts over time, used to compute the RAM scores, is shown in Figure~\ref{fig:ram_reference}.
-This shows that among the top few models in each size category, the median of top-10 downloads over the first 180 days is remarkably similar across buckets.
-The smallest models have larger outliers, as shown in Appendix~\ref{sec:appendix-ram-top-models}, where models such as Qwen3-0.6B with 72.8M downloads, Qwen2.5-1.5B-Instruct with 150.6M, or Llama-3.1-8B-Instruct with 133M have substantially more downloads than the 10th top model in those categories (llava-onevision-qwen2-0.5b-ov-hf with 8.4M, Qwen3-1.7B with 29.2M, and falcon-7b-instruct with 26.7M).
+The top-10 boundary download counts over time, used to compute the RAM scores, are shown in Figure~\ref{fig:ram_reference}.
+The plotted baseline is monotonic: if a later raw cutoff is lower, the previous higher cutoff is carried forward.
+As our data backlog grows, this carry-forward rule should become unnecessary.
+The smallest models have larger outliers, as shown in Appendix~\ref{sec:appendix-ram-top-models}, where models such as Qwen3-0.6B with 108M downloads, Qwen3-VL-2B-Instruct with 206.8M, or Llama-3.1-8B-Instruct with 152.4M have substantially more downloads than the 10th-ranked model in those categories (Florence-2-base with 11.8M, Qwen3-1.7B with 39.4M, and Qwen2-VL-7B-Instruct with 30.2M).

 Figure~\ref{fig:ram_case_studies_small} shows RAM trajectories for a few small and medium models (1--5B and 10--50B), complementing the 100--250B and 250B+ panels in the main text.
 Table~\ref{tab:ram_scores} reports exact RAM scores and cumulative downloads at each milestone for all case-study models.